 High-rate (one-second sampling rate) GNSS data are made available in files containing fifteen minutes of data and in subdirectories by year, day, file type, and hour.
 Many of these data files are created from real-time streams.
-Data from 335 unique high-rate sites (over 12 million files) were archived in the CDDIS in 2016; 36 high-rate sites provided data in RINEX V3 format (20 RINEX V3-only).
+As shown in Table 2, data from 295 unique high-rate sites (over 13 million files) were archived in the CDDIS in 2017; 55 high-rate sites provided data in both RINEX V2 and V3 formats.